-However, Epsom & Ewell Borough Council is committed to taking a long term view of resourcing, developing and engaging its workforce and has identified the following actions to encourage gender equality at work over the next 12 months:
+However, Epsom & Ewell Borough Council is committed to taking a long-term view of resourcing, developing and engaging its workforce and has identified the following actions to encourage gender equality at work over the next 12 months:

-- Ongoing gender monitoring to better understand: - the proportions of men and women applying for jobs and being recruited - the proportions of men and women applying for and obtaining internal promotions - the proportions of men and women leaving the organisation and their reasons for leaving - o the numbers of men and women in each role and pay band - Rollout of a new Diversity, Equity and Inclusion Framework and action plan - Ongoing review and promotion of procedures to encourage all employees to take advantage of arrangements that enable them to fulfil their caring responsibilities, such as remote working, flexible working, shared parental leave, etc. - Review of and improvements to our recruitment processes (including a wider review of remote working options and virtual recruitment methods to remove barriers and attract a potentially wider talent pool) - More targeted use of the apprenticeship levy to support services in which we are experiencing difficulties in the recruitment and retention of staff
+- Ongoing gender monitoring to better understand: - o the proportions of men and women applying for jobs and being recruited - the proportions of men and women applying for and obtaining internal promotions - the proportions of men and women leaving the organisation and their reasons for leaving - o the numbers of men and women in each role and pay band - Using our existing Diversity, Equity and Inclusion Group (staff network) to stimulate and address discussions surrounding Diversity, Equity and Inclusion across the organisation and working in partnership with management to implement identified actions - Ensuring that Diversity, Equity and Inclusion training is mandatory for all staff at induction and annually thereafter. - Ongoing review and promotion of procedures to encourage all employees to take advantage of arrangements that enable them to fulfil their caring responsibilities, such as flexible working, shared parental leave, etc. - Review of and improvements to recruitment processes (including but not limited to a wider review of hybrid working options, virtual recruitment methods to remove barriers and attract a potentially wider talent pool, and ensuring selection panels are both diverse and provided with relevant training) - Continuation of explicitly citing the salary ranges on all recruitment advertisements and keeping the use of recruitment mediums varied to encourage as wide a range of applicants as possible. - Focus on succession planning across each Division to ensure that future talent is identified and career progression plans are in place. - More targeted use of the apprenticeship levy to support services in which we are experiencing difficulties in the recruitment and retention of staff.